-Guy Brown is a senior partner with Harper Grey LLP.
+Guy Brown is a senior partner with Harper Grey LLP and is the Chair of our Health Law group.
 His practice focuses on appellate, trial and administrative law.

 Guy has represented clients in all levels of court, including the Supreme Court of Canada.

 His civil litigation practice focuses on professional negligence and major personal injury claims and providing insurance coverage opinions .

 In the regulatory side of his practice, Guy advocates on behalf of physicians in hearings before the College of Physicians and Surgeons of British Columbia and the Medical Services Commission of British Columbia.

 A leader in the profession, Guy often speaks at continuing education seminars in the legal, medical and insurance realms.
 He has served a term on the firm's management committee and also as the chair of our insurance law group.

 - Member, Canadian Bar Association - BC Branch, Health and Insurance Law Subsections

 - Instructor, University of British Columbia Faculty of Law, Advanced Trial Advocacy Course, since 2001